MadMatt2k/PUBG-Chicken-Dinners/README.md

 Visualize where players land and survive to Phase 1, broken down by POI.
 Also tracks Phase 5 safe zone tendencies per map.

 ### 📈 Clan Rankings
-Nightly auto-ranking images scoring players across ADR, KD, Avg Placement, Assists, Revives and more.
+Nightly auto-ranking images posted at 03:00 server time, scoring players across ADR, KD, Avg Placement, Assists, Revives and more.
+Each server independently chooses **Squad FPP or Squad TPP** as its ranking mode via a single `setmode` command.
+Rankings, stat cards, and comparisons all reflect the server's chosen perspective.
 Supports on-demand posting and per-player visibility controls.

+### 🔀 FPP & TPP Support
+The bot tracks both perspectives simultaneously for every player — no re-tracking needed.
+Switch your server's mode anytime with `/auto-clan-ranking` → `setmode`.

 ### 🌍 Global Player Ranking
 Cross-server leaderboard showing all tracked players across every connected Discord — with Guild labels per player.